eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

     down in [Article 5a](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32024R1183#d1e1347-1-1)(4), (5), (8);

 - [Art.
-5a](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32024R1183#d1e1347-1-1)(14) - Logical separation between data relating to the provision of the EUDI Wallet and any other data held by the provider of the EUDI Wallet;
+5a](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32024R1183#d1e1347-1-1)(14) - Logical separation between data relating to the provision of the Wallet Unit and any other data held by the provider of the EUDI Wallet Unit;

 - [Art.
 5a](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32024R1183#d1e1347-1-1)(24) -- Where applicable, implementing act(s) on
-    specifications, procedures and reference standards, in order to facilitate the onboarding of users to the EUDI Wallet either by electronic identification means conforming to level of assurance (LoA) 'high' or by electronic identification means conforming to LoA 'substantial' in conjunction with additional remote onboarding procedures that together meet the requirements of LoA 'high'.
+    specifications, procedures and reference standards, in order to facilitate the onboarding of Users to the Wallet Unit either by electronic identification means conforming to level of assurance (LoA) 'high' or by electronic identification means conforming to LoA 'substantial' in conjunction with additional remote onboarding procedures that together meet the requirements of LoA 'high'.

-The EUDI Wallet shall be certified to ensure conformity assessments but also security robustness assessment of conformance to a high level of security.
+The Wallet Solution shall be certified to ensure conformity assessments but also security robustness assessment of conformance to a high level of security.